spences10/scottspence.com/posts/2020/07/15/switching-to-manjaro-from-ubuntu/index.md

 file GUI doesn't copy hidden files!

-Luckily I had my dotfiles on GitHub along with my setting for various apps like VSCode so it wasn't a massive issue.
+Luckily I had my dotfiles on GitHub along with my setting for various apps like VS Code so it wasn't a massive issue.

 If you're thinking about doing something similar check your backups or use a backup tool.